Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 * Option to choose between ext4 and f2fs
 * Disables verity - fstabs are modified for dual boot and so this is a must unless you choose stock layout in which case it's optional
 * Option to disable forced encryption
-* Option to install magisk - this is mandatory with a/b/c layout
+* Option to install magisk

 ## Common Data
 * If you choose a/b/c layout - you'll have a/b userdata, but you'll also get a 3rd userdata partition I call 'Common Data'